home-assistant-community-themes/solarized-light/README.md

 2. Search for `Solarized Light`.
 3. Navigate to `Solarized Light` theme.
 4. Press `Install`.
-5. Restart Home Assistant to make it show up.
+5. Go to services and trigger the `frontend.reload_themes` service.

 ### Manual